ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/README.md

 3. Go to **Settings** → **Devices & Services** → **Add Integration**

 4. Search for **"Smart Vent Controller"** and follow the setup wizard

-### Method 2: HACS (Future)

-Once submitted to HACS, you'll be able to install via the HACS UI.

 ## Configuration